Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 With Prevalent, you gain a 360-degree view of vendor risk – both inside-out and outside-in – for managing regulatory compliance and aligning with industry standards and guidelines.

-To learn more about achieving compliance, download our White Paper today.
+To learn more about achieving compliance, download The Third-Party Risk Management Risk Management Compliance Handbook today.
 It reviews the key third-party risk management requirements in common regulatory and security frameworks, while mapping Prevalent Third-Party Risk Management capabilities to specific mandates.
 It’s essential reading for anyone responsible for managing supply-chain compliance initiatives.